 A few aspects of the Zephyrus S haven’t changed from the original Zephyrus, and perhaps the most important is the size of the battery.

 The updated line still gets a 50 Wh battery, which is small compared to what the other manufacturers put on their units.
-Of course, with Optimus you will get longer runtimes with everyday use compared to last year’s appalling results, but you shouldn’t expect more then 3-4 hours of real-life use and about 5-6 hours of video.
+Of course, with Optimus, you will get longer runtimes with everyday use compared to last year’s appalling results, but you shouldn’t expect more than 3-4 hours of real-life use and about 5-6 hours of video.

 This aside, the keyboard and trackpad don’t seem to have changed much either, although the S gets 1.2 mm deep keys as opposed to 1.4 mm keys in the original Zephyrus, so the typing experience might differ.
 There’s still only 4-zone illumination though, and not individual control as with other laptops.

 And then there’s the design, with the same accents that suggest this is a gaming computer, and the same annoying lights: the ROG logo in the lid, the lights in the AAS system, the always lit power-buttons and the status LEDs.
 Some of you might like the design and all these elements, but some might prefer the simpler aesthetics available with the other premium thin-and-light gaming notebooks.

 Pricing and availability

 The Zephyrus S will make it to stores in September 2018.
 There are no exact pricing details available just yet, but I’d expect around $1800 for the GX531GM models and around $2000 for the GX version with GTX 1070 Max-Q graphics.

 Update: The Zephyrus S will be available from September 21st in the US, and the i7/GTX 1070 configuration is already listed for $1899.
 Follow this link for updated prices and configurations at the time you’re reading the article.